+This class has recommenced and we are currently accepting new students.
 This is not a drop-in class and must be pre-booked.
-Please let me know if you plan to attend as I need to know how many people are attending as numbers are limited to 12.
+Please use the Contact Us page and let me know if you plan to attend as numbers are limited to 12.

 As there will still be Covid restrictions please note the following: –